AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/128836864-2f40f55f-66fd-4f79-822f-883ad1d03106.png" /></div>

 ## Introduction
-In this tutorial, I'll show you how to Build a Social Media DApp (Decentralized Apllication) like YouTube & how to Deploy it on Polygon (Matic) Mumbai Test Network.<br>
+In this tutorial, I'll show you how to build a Social Media DApp (Decentralized Application) like YouTube & how to Deploy it on Polygon (Matic) Mumbai Test Network.<br>
 I'll start the tutorial from scratch (MetaMask installation process to hosting the DApp on IPFS using Fleek).<br>
 So, grab a cup of coffee ☕️ and let's get started!

 *About this project: DTube was created by me during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
-All the resources I used to create this DApp are linked at the bottom in "References" section.*
+All the resources I used to create this DApp are linked at the bottom in the "References" section.*

 ## Prerequisites
 This tutorial assumes that you have some beginner-level experience in programming & blockchain understanding.

 ## After this tutorial you will be able to:
-* Build a Full Stack Decentralized Apllication on top of Ethereum Blockchain.
+* Build a Full Stack Decentralized Application on top of Ethereum Blockchain.
 * Deploy the smart contracts on polygon (Matic) Mumbai Test Network.
 * Use truffle & MetaMask effectively.
 *  Understand Web3 concepts.